gbreen13/Avo-Wave-Stack/README.md

 This is a Rapid Weaver/Stacks 4.0 compatible stack for generating moving horizontal ornamental waves in Web Sites created with Rapid Weaver using the YourHead Stacks 4.0 plugin.

+## Requirements
+Mac
+Rapid Weaver ver 8 from RealMac Software
+Stacks 4 from YourHead
+I use with Joe Workman's Foundation.
+Doesn't seem to work otherwise.
+I haven't bothered to find out why.

+## Install
-To install into Rapid Weaver, drag the AvoWave.stack bundle into the Rapid Weaver icon.
-It will be presented in the stacks list.
+download the folder, unzip and drag onto the Rapid Weaver icon.

 ## to Install and Use
 simply drag the AvoWave stack onto the page.
 This stack has parameters for background color and target frames/per second which tell teh animatino loop how frequently to run.